mortenskoett/dotf-go/README.md

 	- [ ] See dotfiles that are not installed.
 	- [ ] Revert a dotfile back to its original location.

 - [ ] Add ability to configure the settings of the application.
 	- [ ] A shortcut to the config file or a UI should be accesible from the dotf-tray

 Done
 ----
+- [x] Add ability for different distros to share some dotfile and each update it.
+	- OK Add ability to symlinks inside separate distro dotfiles pointing to a shared dotfiles directory.
+Apparently it is possible to add symlinks to Github which makes this feature possible.
 - [x] Add ability to move the dotfiles dir and update all symlinks (implemented in dotf-move)
 	- OK Move logic into pkg
 	- OK Setup argument parsing in dotf-cli so eg. `dotf bla1 bla2 etc` is available.